ali-khoja/Syrian-Survey/readme.md

-# KhophiSurvey
+# Syrian Survey

-A Minimal survey app built using Laravel 5.
+A Minimal survey app built using Laravel .

 # To run locally